Bidirectional Bluetooth Command Path Validation with HC-05 and Elegoo Uno R3

 Ubuntu and Python verification

 After the Android-side terminal test succeeded, I verified the same path from Ubuntu using Python.
-I initially experimented with Linux serial-device approaches, but the cleanest host-side path ended up being a direct Bluetooth RFCOMM socket from Python.
+The cleanest host-side path ended up being a direct Bluetooth RFCOMM socket from Python.

 Python Bluetooth socket verification script